-If you’re like me, and need to get the Azure module installed on your Windows 10 machine, you may come accross some interesting gotchas on new builds that I thought this post could help with.
-I’m fine with JSON and it has it’s pros and cons.
-I’ve been working in IT for close to 30 years now and I’m much happier and can get things done quicker in Powershell until I can spend some time getting used to JSON a little more.
+If you’re like me, and need to get the Azure module installed on your Windows 10 machine, you may come across some interesting gotchas on new builds that I thought this post could help with.
 The below worked for me but could differ depending on your install.

 to add the module, in Powershell it’s as easy as